jun-hyeok/GBE3036-41_Introduction-to-Affective-Neuroscience_2019Fall/README.md

 This class will use the absolute evaluation, which does not mean that you will get a good grade no matter what.
 Rather, it means that your learning will be evaluated strictly based on the following standard:

 1. Attendance (30%): again, attendance is important
-2. Term project (20%): we will do a term project, which will start around mid-term season and finish before the final exam
+2. Term project (15%): we will do a term project, which will start around mid-term season and finish before the final exam
+3. Debate (10%): we will do some debate sessions.
+Each individual will participate in the debate once.
-3. Final exam (20%): there will be a final exam (multiple choice)
+3. Final exam (15%): there will be a final exam (multiple choice)
 4. Class preparation (15%): you need to watch lectures (or read an assigned article) before coming to the class and **submit one or two discussion questions**
 5. Discussion participation (15%): actively participate in class discussion

+Grade criteria:
+A+: >95,
+A : >90,
+B+: >85,
+B : >80,
+C+: >75,
+C : >70

 ## Term project